It might sound boring, but thinking about how to save money as a student is important!

 First off, you need to understand your income and outgoings.
-‘Income’ simply means any money you recieve, while ‘outgoings’ means any money you spend.
+‘Income’ simply means any money you receive, while ‘outgoings’ means any money you spend.

 As a student, your income might include: